 ‘I had been working in jewellery retail for some time, and wanted a change – to explore another industry, but one that would be complementary to my existing one’ explains Rachel.
 Having been inspired by the floral form in her creative practice for years, floristry seemed to be beckoning her.
 She undertook a Certificate 2 in Floristry at NMIT – which she says was a really good introduction to the basics of floristry.
 ‘While the scale was very different from jewellery crafting, the concepts of design aren’t’ explains Rachel.
 ‘Studying floristry really helped me to develop my own design skills and personal aesthetic.
 I see my practice now as a collaboration between the two – an ongoing dialogue’.

 Rachel’s brand new website has just gone live – do take a look!
-It showcases both Rachel’s floristry and her stunning jewellery collection, created under the name Rachel Laura.
-There is an extensive collection of rings, earrings and necklaces available in her online store – however she also welcomes commissions via email if you have something special in mind!
+It showcases both Rachel’s floristry and her stunning jewellery collection, created under the name Rachel Laura Gorman.
+There is an extensive collection of rings, earrings and necklaces available in her online store and she also takes custom orders.

 Tell us a little bit about your background – what did you study and what path led you to what you‘re doing now?